(Author: Srinivas Njay, Founder & CEO, interface.ai)

 Generic or Industry Agnostic Vendors

-These companies are technology-focused and offer platforms that help an enterprise to build their own IVA.
+These companies are technology-focused and offer platforms that help an enterprise to build its own IVA.

 This essentially means that the financial institution will be purchasing a platform and will need to invest considerable resources to build the IVA and maintain it.
 As we saw with Industry Incumbents, this means the financial institution will need to build new teams with specialized skills as it will not be straightforward to build these capabilities with the existing teams in financial institutions.